 - Explain clearly the methods used in the project and justify the choice of methods based on available evidence and logical argument.

-At present there is a shortage of occupational health clinicians/practitioners of all levels in the UK.
-Although this course will not give you formal professional accreditation, it provides the opportunity to gain a sound basis of knowledge for practice, and demonstrates a commitment to your own further professional development in occupational health.
+The programme focusses on evidence-based practice and practical solutions in the workplace and so provides the opportunity to gain a sound basis of knowledge for occupational health practice, whatever your background, and demonstrates a commitment to your own further professional development in the area.

-N.B. the course does not contribute to specialist accreditation for nurses.
+Please note that the programme does not contribute to specialist accreditation for nurses.

 Will I need any specific equipment to study this course/programme?